When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Conclusion

 \section{Conclusion}

 In this study, we introduced the \textbf{Constrained Decoding Attack (CDA)}, revealing a critical control-plane vulnerability in LLMs.
 Our evaluation across 13 models, including \texttt{gpt-5} and \texttt{gemini-2.5-pro}, demonstrates that by weaponizing deterministic grammar constraints, attackers can bypass both internal alignment and external guardrails with near-perfect success.
-More importantly, our primary contribution, \textbf{DictAttack}, exposes a fundamental ``semantic gap'' in current defenses; by decoupling intent across space and time, it maintains a \textbf{75.8\%} ASR even against state-of-the-art jailbreak guardrails.
+More importantly, our primary contribution, \textbf{DictAttack}, exposes a fundamental ``semantic gap'' in current defenses: by realizing the \emph{control-to-semantic} pipeline --- the schema first commits malicious intent to the generation trajectory, after which the model fluently completes it --- DictAttack maintains a \textbf{75.8\%} ASR even against SOTA jailbreak guardrails.
 By revealing this previously unexplored attack surface, our work contributes to developing more comprehensive security paradigms for LLMs that address safety at all stages of LLM generation.